-BLM Activities
+BLM Activities:

-Priority Area 1 - Northcentral landscape for deer, elk and pronghorn.
+Priority Area 1 - Northcentral landscape for deer, elk, and pronghorn.

-Rosa Mule Deer Research Project Farmington Field Office - The Rosa Mule Deer Study was initiated in 2011 to provide agencies and industry with the information they need to improve mule deer management and minimize potential impacts associated with ongoing and proposed energy development in the region.
-The study was specifically designed to identify the winter distribution patterns and migration routes of mule deer (Map 1).
+- Rosa Mule Deer Research Project Farmington Field Office The Rosa Mule Deer Study was initiated in 2011 to provide agencies and industry with the information needed to improve mule deer management and minimize potential impacts associated with ongoing and proposed energy development in the region.
+The study was specifically designed to identify the winter distribution patterns and migration routes of mule deer (Figure 3). - Crow Mesa Research Project Farmington Field Office The Crow Mesa Mule Deer Study started in January 2019.

-Map 1.
-Winter distribution patterns and migration routes of mule deer wintering near Rosa, NM.

-Crow Mesa Research Project Farmington Field Office - The Crow Mesa Mule Deer Study is scheduled to start in December 2018.
 The research project is designed to document the seasonal distribution and migration patterns of an important deer herd in the Farmington Field Office.
-Similar data has been collected for mule deer herds to the northwest (Rosa and Southern Ute studies) and northeast (Jicarilla study); this work will fill in a key data gap for mule deer movements in northwest New Mexico.
+Similar data has been collected for mule deer herds to the northwest (Rosa and Southern Ute studies) and northeast (Jicarilla study); this work will fill in key data gaps for mule deer movements in northwest New Mexico.